- The Newton Family

 It appears that some cameras that use the Fujitsu chipset (such as most of the Olympus models) are also compatible.
 More information is available on Eugene Crosser’s Digital Cameras on Fujitsu chipset page.

-Canon cameras were once reported as compatible, but Daniel Padilla said they aren’t.
-At least not his PowerShot 350.
+Canon cameras were once reported as compatible, but Daniel Padilla has reported that they are not.
+Specifically, his PowerShot 350 does not work with Tibet.

 Daniel Padilla also reported that a camera needs to have the Sierra Imaging firmware and a serial port to work with the Tibet software.
 Here is the official list of supported cameras.